Chris Gabehart: 2019–2025: No. 11 Cup Series team and JGR Competition Director

 In 2019, Gabehart was assigned as the crew chief of the No. 11 driven by Denny Hamlin.
 Both Hamlin and Gabehart started the season by winning the 2019 Daytona 500, breaking Hamlin's 47-race winless streak.
 With four wins, the duo finished the season fourth in the points standings.

 Gabehart and Hamlin started the 2020 season by winning their second (and Hamlin's overall third) Daytona 500.
 Gabehart was suspended for four races after Hamlin's car dropped a ballast prior to the start of the 2020 Coca-Cola 600.
 With a total of seven wins, the No. 11 team once again finished fourth in the points standings.

 On May 3, 2022, Gabehart was suspended for four races due to a tire and wheel loss at Dover.

-On November 22, JGR promoted Gabehart to competition director while Chris Gayle was named the new crew chief of the No. 11 car starting in 2025.
+On November 22, 2024, JGR promoted Gabehart to competition director while Chris Gayle was named the new crew chief of the No. 11 car starting in 2025.

+2026–present: Spire Motorsports Chief Motorsports Officer and lawsuit against JGR.

+On December 3, 2025, outside the courtroom during the 23XI Racing v.
+NASCAR trial, reporter Jenna Fryer confirmed that Gabehart had left JGR and was rumored to be heading to Spire Motorsports in 2026.
+However, there has been no official announcement regarding his status for 2026, although on February 19, 2026, JGR filed a lawsuit against Gabehart, claiming he took confidential team information and accepted a leadership role with Spire.

+On February 21, 2026, Spire confirmed that Gabehart was hired as their Chief Motorsports Officer.
+On February 24, 2026, JGR requested a temporary restraining order from the courts preventing Gabehart from working in a comparable competitive role for Spire during the non-compete period.